VM placement groups

 When VM instances are created, they're automatically distributed across the Yandex.Cloud physical infrastructure.
-To control hardware fault tolerance levels, VM instances can be put into placement groups.
+To control hardware fault tolerance levels, you can combine your VM instances into placement groups.

-Placement groups are groups of instances, each hosted on physical hardware according to a given strategy.
+VM placement groups are groups of instances, each hosted on physical hardware according to a certain strategy.
 Yandex Compute Cloud uses the distributed placement strategy.

 Distributed placement (

 spread) is a strategy for instance placement that ensures that each instance is hosted in a separate server rack in one of the availability zones.
 If one rack fails, the others continue to run normally.